PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

 The model saved during the training process is the checkpoints model, which saves the parameters of the model and is mostly used to resume training.

 Compared with the checkpoints model, the inference model will additionally save the structural information of the model.
 It has superior performance in predicting in deployment and accelerating inferencing, is flexible and convenient, and is suitable for integration with actual systems.
-For more details, please refer to the document [Classification prediction framework](https://paddleclas.readthedocs.io/zh_CN/latest/extension/paddle_inference.html).
+For more details, please refer to the document [Classification Framework](https://paddleclas.readthedocs.io/zh_CN/latest/extension/paddle_inference.html).

 Next, we first introduce how to convert a trained model into an inference model, and then we will introduce text detection, text recognition, and the concatenation of them based on inference model.

-## Training model to inference model
+## Convert training model to inference model
-### Detection model to inference model
+### Convert detection model to inference model

-Download the ultra-lightweight Chinese detection model:
+Download the lightweight Chinese detection model:
 ```
 wget -P ./ch_lite/ https://paddleocr.bj.bcebos.com/ch_models/ch_det_mv3_db.tar && tar xf ./ch_lite/ch_det_mv3_db.tar -C ./ch_lite/
 ```